Showing posts with label Mom. Show all posts

 Searching for Mom's Meatloaf

-I didn't inherit the creative cooking gene—let's be honest about that.
-Where Mom could look at leftovers and see possibility, I see only confusion.
+I didn't inherit the creative cooking gene; let's be honest about that.
+Where Mom can look at leftovers and see possibilities, I see only confusion.
 But she did teach me something just as important: how to read a recipe with patience, how to follow steps without cutting corners, and how even a simple meal, made with care, could carry a little of that same love forward into the next generation.
 So I try.
 Even now, all these years later and eight states away from that kitchen, I find myself chasing that feeling.
 Recreating it, however imperfectly, in my own smaller kitchen with its different sounds and different light.

 My Almost-Mom’s Meatloaf (Baked Alaska Style)